lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 Heap Sort - Explain and provide an example of heap sort.
 What is the best and worst case time complexity of heap sort?

 ## Misc

+What are the advantages and disadvantages of using a MVC model?

 What is docker?
 What is a virtual machine?
 Why do people use docker over virtual machines like VMware?